yanazPL/selenium-show/readme.md

 This project is designed to test various components of a web application using Python.
 The project is structured to test different elements such as checkboxes, forms, web tables, and widgets.
 It also includes configurations and URL management for testing purposes.

+Project is in progress.
+The URL of site being tested is https://demoqa.com/
 ## File Structure

 - `conftest.py`: Configuration and fixture setup for the tests.